< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 Communications protocols and fire-fighting techniques were also improved; stateside civilian fire department men taught the Navy about the "fog nozzle", in which a firehose produced a wide spray of water instead of a stream, which proved much more effective for fighting shipboard fires.
 Allied captains and admirals began to think harder of how things might be done better in the future.
 Their learning curve would prove difficult and painful, but the IJN would never get quite that lucky again in a surface fight against the Allies.

 On the morning of 9 August 1942, the only relief the Americans could feel was over the failure of Mikawa to wipe out the American transports.
-Otherwise, the first naval battle of Guadalcanal, the Battle of Savo Island was one of the most humiliating defeats ever suffered by the US Navy.
+Otherwise, the first naval battle of Guadalcanal, the Battle of Savo Island, was one of the most humiliating defeats ever suffered by the US Navy.
 The survival of the transports was of little immediate consolation to Vandegrift, since they had departed with a good portion of the supplies that couldn't be unloaded due to the logjam on the beach -- along with 1,400 Marines as well, sent to Espiritu Santo until they could rejoin their comrades.
 Once the transports disappeared over the horizon, the defenders of Guadalcanal were completely on their own.
 It was a hell of a way to run a war.

 BACK_TO_TOP